-Integration of classroom instruction with practical on-thejob experience coordinated with the program of study and appropriate work experience.
+Integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.

-202 FIRE COMPANY ORGANIZATION AND MANAGEMENT
+202 FIRE COMPANY ORGANIZATION AND MANAGEMENT 3 UNITS

-Prerequisite: Completion of FIRET 100 and FIRET 200 or
+Prerequisite: Completion of FIRET 100 and FIRET 200 or appropriate work experience.